Disambiguating Pauli noise in quantum computers

 Finally, recall PEC requires a sampling overhead $\prod_j\gamma_j^2$.
 Theorem~\ref{th:main} suggests that, by assuming the true noise model to be any of the gauge-equivalent models $\bm\Lambda_{\bm\eta}$, parameterized by the gauge parameters $\bm\eta$, PEC yields unbiased estimators.
 Interestingly, while different $\bm\Lambda_{\bm\eta}$ all yield the same observable outcomes, different gauge parameters do not give us the same sampling overhead.
 This motivates us to conduct gauge optimization -- searching for $\hat {\bm\eta^*}$ that minimizes the PEC overhead.
 The reader may wonder whether the difference in sampling overhead can be used to determine the gauge parameters $\bm\eta$.
 This is not possible, as the overhead merely depends on what we infer the noise parameters to be, but not what the true parameters actually are.
 In this work, we unify the gate set learning with shot noise and gauge optimization as a single convex optimization problem, which is efficiently solvable and can drastically reduce the PEC sampling overhead.
-We provide an explicit construction of this optimization procedure on a large-scale experimental data set later in Sec.~\ref{sec:gauge_opt}.